Consensys/doc.tessera/docs/HowTo/Use/Monitoring.md

     https-private-key = "/path/to/certAndKey.pem"
     ```

-1. Restart the InfluxDB server to apply the config changes
+1. Restart the InfluxDB server to apply the configuration changes

 To allow Tessera to communicate with a TLS-secured InfluxDB, `sslConfig` must be provided.
 To configure Tessera as the client in 1-way TLS: